AryanShukla12173/FinTech-Website/README.md

 # Steps for Setup of Project
 1) Use the sample env in the public directory located in both Frontend and Backend
-2) FIll the env variables with required values and place them in the root
+2) FIll the env variables with required values and place them in the root directory
 3) run `npm i` then  `npm run dev` on both Frontend and Backend
 ## Hasura PostgreSQL Table Schema Structure
  def users{<br/>